woodenclock/tp/docs/DeveloperGuide.md

 ## Introduction 🐻

+Wildwatch is a program for a clerk managing wildlife data in a wildlife reserve via the [Command Line Interface (CLI)](https://ay2324s1-cs2113t-w11-2.github.io/tp/DeveloperGuide.html#glossary).
+Its main job is to store and present animal data required in everyday operations of the wildlife reserve.

 ### Purpose
 This document specifies the architectural and software design decisions in the implementation of the WildWatch.